ibm-cloud-docs/vpc/vpc-endpoints.md

 {: #cloud-service-endpoints}

 Use service endpoints to securely connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 These endpoints are available through DNS (Domain Name System) names in the `cloud.ibm.com` domain and resolve to `166.9.x.x` addresses.

+Traffic to and from service endpoints are subject to ACL and security group rules.
+This means that these mechanisms can be used in cases where you want to limit what virtual server instances use a particular service endpoint.

 Service endpoints must be enabled in your account before they can be accessed.
 For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).